feedhenry-raincatcher/raincatcher-angularjs/demo/mobile/README.md

 ## Repository structure

 ### `src/app`
 Main folder containing the logic for the application.
-The app is mainly concerned in providing the setup and configuration values for the RainCatcher and angularjs modules that are used by it as well as for the [FeedHenry JavaScript SDK](https://github.com/feedhenry/fh-js-sdk).
+The app is mainly concerned in providing the setup and configuration values for the RainCatcher and angularjs modules that are used by it.

 #### `src/app/initialization`
 Contains configuration values and initial bootstrapping code for the angularjs application.